 - Transforming Lives

 - Dollars to Results

 USAID works with the Palestinian Ministry of Education and Higher Education and directly with educational institutions to support their efforts to provide higher quality education.
-Through its projects, USAID has helped more than 350 teachers improve their teaching skills and 4,000 disadvantaged students continue their education.
+USAID has helped more than 350 teachers improve their teaching skills and 4,000 disadvantaged students continue their education.
 In close coordination with universities, schools and the Ministry, USAID focuses on improving educational quality and relevance by creating Centers of Teaching Excellence, introducing new teaching methodologies in the classrooms to facilitate learning, providing scholarships for teachers to improve skills, integrating information technology into teaching and learning practices, supporting career counseling aimed at better preparing students to enter the work force; and expanding the impact of early childhood programming.